-Parameter name Type Description ylog string One of three values LIN Use linear axis LOG Use log axis AUTO Axis will be log if x values are log spaced.
+Parameter name Type Descripti on ylog string One of th ree values LIN Use linear axis LOG Use log axis AUTO Axis will be log if x values are log spaced.
 (E.g for decade AC sweep) and all values are positive.
-Default if omitted: LIN xlog string One of the aree values LIN Use linear axis LOG Use log axis AUTO Axis will be log if x values are log spaced.
+Default if Comitted: LIN xlog string One of th ree values LIN Use linear axis LOG Use log axis AUTO Axis will be log if x values are log spaced.
 (E.g for decade AC sweep) and all values are positive.
-Default if omitted: AUTO nowarn Boolean If true, no warnings are given if an attempt is made to plot a non-existent signal.
-Default: false. initXLims Boolean When this is TRUE, the x-axis limits are initialised according to the analysis.
-E.g. if the analysis is transient and runs from 0 to 1mS, the x-axis will start with these limits.
-If set to FALSE, the x-axis limits are calculated to fit the curve and updated incrementally.
-You should set this to FALSE if you are plotting an expression whose x values are not the same as the x values for the analysis e.g. using the XY() function for an X-Y plot. ault value of this option is usually true but can be using the option NoInitXAxisLimits .
-Type at the come: "Set NoI nitXAxisLimits" to change default to false. complete Boolean If true, the plot is not produced until the analysis is completed Otherwise the plot is updated at a rate determined by the globa option ProbeUpdatePeriod.
-This is forced for some types of plot as certain expressions cannot be plotted incrementally. be set using the options dialog box (File Options ).
-Default: false. order string Arbitrary string used to control the display order of digital traces.
-Digital traces are displayed in an order that is determined by the alphanumeric sort order of the order value.
-If omitted, the curvelabel value is used instead. colour string Number representing an RGB value of the colour of the fina trace.
-The number, when converted to hexadecimal, is in the form: bbggrr is the blue value, gg is the green value and rr is the red 16711680 - FF0000 in hexadecimal is deep blue.
+Default if Comitted: AUTO nowarn Boolean warnings are given if an attempt is made to plot a ent signal.
+Default: false. initXLims Boolean analysis. x-axis wi are calcul set this to are not th s is TRUE, the x-axis limits are initialised according to the E.g. if the analysis is transient and runs from 0 to 1mS, the ll start with these limits.
+If set to FALSE, the x-axis limits ated to fit the curve and updated incrementally.
+You should FALSE if you are plotting an expression whose x values e same as the x values for the analysis e.g. using the XY() for an X-Y plot. alt value of this option is usually true but can be changed option NoInitXAxisLimits .
+Type at the command "Set NoIr nitXAxisLimits" to change default to false. complete Boolean If true, th Otherwise option Pro e plot is not produced until the analysis is completed. e the plot is updated at a rate determined by the global obeUpdatePeriod.
+This is forced for some types of plot as pressions cannot be plotted incrementally. be set using the options dialog box ( File Options ).
+Default: false. order string Digital tra string used to control the display order of digital traces. aces are displayed in an order that is determined by the heric sort order of the order value.
+If omitted, the curvelabel sed instead. colour string representing an RGB value of the colour of the final trace. oer, when converted to hexadecimal, is in the form: bbggrr where bb is the blue value, gg is the green value and rr is the red, 16711680 - FF0000 in hexadecimal is deep blue. color string alias to co olour. disabled Boolean If set to T RUE, the statement is disabled and no curve will be

-value.
-So, 16711680 - FF0000 in hexadecimal is deep blue.
 The .GRAPH statement is the underlying simulator mechanism used by the schematic's fixed probes.
 See User's Manual/Graphs, Probes and Data Analysis/Fixed Probes for details.